rombrom/rombrom.com/src/posts/into-the-gauntlet-hiring-in-NL-2025.md

 The latter argument I think is more fair.
 Leetcode is something which you'll hardly encounter in actual work.
-Still, there's tremendous value in being skilled with the concepts, data structures and algos leetcode represent.
+Still, there's tremendous value in being skilled in the concepts, data structures and algos leetcode represent.
 Personally, the times I had to wrestle with algos can be counted on one, maybe two hands.
 But in my years of doing web dev I've at least garnered enough contextual knowledge to navigate these problems appropriately.